zonca/jupyterhub-deploy-kubernetes-jetstream/README.md

 # Deploy JupyterHub for CDMS on Jetstream

+For the current URL to access the deployment check the [CDMS secrets repository](https://github.com/pibion/jupyterhub-deploy-kubernetes-jetstream-secrets) (ask @pibion for access).

 ## JupyterHub

 * Basic deployment with Magnum, see the [tutorial](https://zonca.github.io/2019/06/kubernetes-jupyterhub-jetstream-magnum.html), configuration files in the `kubernetes_magnum/` folder, using <https://github.com/det-lab/jupyterhub-deploy-kubernetes-jetstream/>